 - “The situation in Crimea is such that today, repression is possible, disappearances are possible, expropriation is possible, political killings are possible”.

 Ukraine must be self-reliant on its path to victory.
 Because no one else can be counted on to defend the Ukrainian state, it is up to Ukraine itself to uphold normative democratic values.
 By doing so, it will secure its own future.

 - “Ukraine can only be defended by Ukraine itself.
 Nobody owes us anything”.

 - “What is victory?
 It is the survival of Ukraine as a free and independent democratic state which will ensure its effective development.
 To achieve this unchanged as a nation is impossible”.

-Read the main theses of the plenary session speakers (available only in Ukrainian)
+The main theses of the speakers of the plenary session (available only in Ukrainian)